In this section we focus on the following transport processes: shoaling and refraction. Calculating the wave shoaling and refraction

 SWAN applications.

-An important assumption made in this consideration is that the transport velocities and do not much vary over a grid size,
+An important assumption made in this consideration is that the transport velocities and

 so that Lipschitz criterion (3.52) is most likely met.